sjneph/satfactor/README.md

 What this code does
 ====================
-Convert an integer factorization problem into a boolean SATISFIABILITY problem.
+Converts an integer factorization problem into a boolean SATISFIABILITY problem.
-If the problem is solved by a SAT solver, extracts the integer factors of interest.
+If the problem is solved by a SAT solver, it then extracts the integer factors.

 Boolen satisfiability solvers improve every year.
 Every 2 years, an international competition between solvers takes place (see http://www.satcompetition.org/ and http://www.satlive.org/).
 How well can these state-of-the-art solvers do against one of the